Blood, swords, goats, oil… what does it all mean?

 If the book is written with symbolic language, however, those looking for the true, biblical meaning within will get the picture.
 Meanwhile, any potentially concerned oppressors would either pay no mind or have no grounds to prove any slander or treason.

 This was the case in John’s day, and symbolism served as a form of protection.

 Where do the symbols in the Bible come from?

-For example, the Holy Spirit of God is symbolized by oil (likely olive oil, rather than unrefined oil from the ground).
-Olive oil was a staple in daily life during Bible times and it represented health and vitality.
-It was frequently used in anointing the sick as an act of dedicating them to God.
+For example, the Holy Spirit is symbolized by oil and likely olive oil, rather than unrefined oil from the ground.
+Olive oil was a staple in daily life during the Hebrew Bible times and it represented health and vitality.
+It was frequently used in anointing the sick as an act of dedicating them to the Lord.

-In the New Testament, the Holy Spirit was symbolized by tongues of fire—which had other symbolic meanings as well, such as revival, purification, warmth, etc.
+In the New Testament, the Holy Spirit was symbolized by tongues of fire—which had other symbolic meanings as well, such as revival, purification, and warmth.

 Symbols in action (use of allegory in the Bible)